Smirnoff: Since the 1990s

 During the 1990s, one of Pyotr Smirnov's descendants started producing Smirnov (Смирновъ) vodka in Russia, claiming to be "The Only Real Smirnov."
 After a number of lawsuits, Smirnoff successfully reclaimed its trademark, while in 2006 Diageo concluded a joint venture deal with the Smirnov company.

 The Smirnoff company had the naming rights to the Smirnoff Music Centre, a concert amphitheater in Dallas, Texas, from 2000-08.
 It also sponsored the Smirnoff Underbelly, a major venue at the Edinburgh Fringe.

 In the late-1990s, Smirnoff introduced a series of new products onto the UK and later the European and North American market, which quickly became popular among young people, especially within the club scene (see "Alcopops").

 There are two different products by the name of Smirnoff Ice: one, sold in France and the United States, is a citrus-flavoured malt beverage (5.0% ABV) with variants in "Original", and "Triple Black".
 The other, sold in Europe (excluding France), Latin America, Australia and Canada, is a premixed vodka drink.
 It also has variants in "Original" and "Black Ice" (or in some markets, "Triple Black" or "Double Black"), ranging from 4.5% in the UK, to 7% ABV in different markets.

 The Smirnoff Ice marketed in the United States contains no vodka, according to the official Smirnoff website.
 It is more similar to beer than to vodka, primarily because it is brewed.
 However outside of the US and countries who receive US manufactured vodka it does contain Smirnoff Vodka No. 21.

-Smirnoff Ice Twisted was a spin-off of the American Smirnoff Ice that featured flavors such as Mandarin Orange and Green Apple.
-The confusion in branding between Smirnoff Twist Vodka and Smirnoff Twisted Malt Beverage resulted in the decision to drop the "Twisted" from the flavored line of Smirnoff Ice.
+Smirnoff Ice Twisted was a spin-off of the Smirnoff Ice that featured flavours such as Mandarin Orange and Green Apple.
+The confusion in branding between Smirnoff Twist Vodka and Smirnoff Twisted Malt Beverage resulted in the decision to drop the "Twisted" from the flavoured line of Smirnoff Ice.
 It is sold in 22 oz.
 (650 ml) bottles and six-packs of 12 oz.
 (355 ml) bottles.